Biology BSc (Hons)

 Please see the Master in Biology page for information on the 4 year MBiol course.

-Further information on each module can be found on our website.
+Information on each module can be found in the link below.

-Module listings are for guide purposes only and are subject to change annually.
+Module listings are for guide purposes only and are subject to change.
 Find out what our students are currently studying on the Biology Modules page.

 Biologists pursue a range of careers from being environmental consultants to working in research and development, the health service and further education.